sjjsy/sjjsy.github.io/_pages/now.md

   <tr>
     <td>Liberty</td>
     <td>
-      &#9745; Get to a level in West Coast Swing (WCS) that would make you eligible for competitive and/or level 4 training classes.
+      &#9745; Get to a level in West Coast swing (WCS) that would make you eligible for competitive and/or level 4 training classes.
     </td>
   </tr>
   <tr>